UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 Before you start with this tutorial, clone the <https://github.com/OpenTOSCA/opentosca-docker> repository and read through the relevant sections of the README once (e.g. the first two sections, tips and tricks, and troubleshooting).

-To avoid losing your progress after terminating the Docker Compose setup, use a local repository (see <https://github.com/OpenTOSCA/opentosca-docker/blob/main/docs/advanced-how-to.md#how-to-use-an-existing-local-winery-repository>).
+To avoid losing your progress after terminating the Docker Compose setup, [use a local repository](https://github.com/OpenTOSCA/opentosca-docker/blob/main/docs/advanced-how-to.md#how-to-use-an-existing-local-winery-repository).
 In this tutorial, you only need the `winery` container, but you can start the whole ecosystem as well.

 **Table of contents**